Bible Truth Versus SDA Truth: Little Horn of Daniel 7

 - The SDA teaching contradicts the Bible which says the ten horns are kings, not nations or tribes

 - The SDA teaching contradicts their own interpretation of horns, which is that horns are rulers of a particular Kindom (for example, Alexander the Great of Dan.
 8)

-- The SDA teaching contradicts history which says twenty tribes invaded the western Roman Empire, not ten
+- The SDA teaching contradicts history which says over forty tribes fought with the Roman Empire, not ten

 2. Did the Papacy uproot three tribes?
 As noted above, Uriah Smith and other Adventists teach that the Vandals, Ostrogoths, and Heuli were destroyed by the Pope of Rome.
 Such a revision of history is nothing less than pure fiction.
 None of these tribes were destroyed by the Pope.
 Any history textbook will explain that the Heruli were defeated by the Lombards, the Vandals and Ostrogoths by the Byzantines.
 Now the Pope benefited to some degree by the defeat of the Vandals and Ostrogoths, but it is uncertain, what, if any, role the Pope played in their demise.
 More importantly, the Heruli were defeated by the Lombards, who were Arians and avowed enemies of the Catholic Church.
-The Lombards were already identified as one of the ten horns.
+The Lombards were identified by Smith as one of the ten horns.
 Therefore, in effect you would have one of the ten horns (Lombards) uprooted another horn (Heruli), two horns were uprooted by an outside power (the Byzantines), and the little horn did not uproot anyone!
 Furthermore, the defeat of the Heruli did not aid the Papacy in any meaningful way, so it makes no sense to claim the Papacy uprooted the Heruli.